dfuttu1/A-Novel-Directed-GNNs/README.md

 # A noval graph neural networks for directed graph (under double-blind review)

-This is the PyTorch implementation of the proposed noval directed graph neural networks, which capture the asymmetric structure of directed graph by modeling the different roles of receiving and sending.
+This is the PyTorch implementation of the proposed noval directed graph neural networks, which captures the asymmetric structure of directed graph by modeling the different roles of receiving and sending.

 <div  align="center">
 Illustration of the outgoing embedding and the incoming embedding over a four-node toy graph.